morganjwilliams/pyrolite/docs/source/dev/future.rst

 Under Development
 -------------------

-These features are under development and should be released in the near future.
+These features are either under development or planned to be implemented and should be released in the near future.

 :mod:`pyrolite.mineral`